It’s time to review Plantur 39 shampoo – a European product designed to treat hair loss in women (0ver 40).

 - more of a volume/hair health product

-If you want a product that works for hair loss, take a look at this $25 supplement.
+If you want a shampoo that really works for your hair loss, take a look at this alternative.

 What I Liked About It